microsoft/xbox-game-streaming-tools/README.md

 hdiutil detach /Volumes/tak
 ```

-Similar to the Windows installation, you must provide the path to the CLI executable to the extension in VS Code, either through the VS Code settings, or by executing the "Set TAK CLI path" command from the command palette.
+Similar to the Windows installation, you must provide the path to the CLI executable to the [TAK Editor](https://aka.ms/get-takeditor) extension in VS Code, either through the VS Code settings, or by executing the "Set TAK CLI path" command from the command palette.

 ## Contributing